 - Like every other national and ethnic stereotype, this trope is alive and well in G Gundam.
 "Now representing Neo Spain, Matador Gundam!"

 - The Spain arc of Ashita no Nadja has Nadja working her ass off to learn how to dance Flamenco, befriending an embittered matador, attracting the ire of the matador's bailaora New Old Flame as she returns into his life suddenly while having plans to use the guys's affection for her... and, in a subversion, it shows her meeting up with Keith and mistaking him for his twin brother Francis in the Alhambra of Granada, a place that doesn't really follow the stereotypes above.

 - Played with in Hana no Ko Lunlun.
-Around four episodes of the series happen in Spain, but only one' involves the toros y flamenco stereotype.
-(Another even takes place in a desertic area, which either corresponds to the Bardenas Reales, Monegros or Tabernas.)
+Around four episodes of the series happen in Spain, but only one involves the toros y flamenco stereotype.
+(Another even takes place in a desertic area, which can be either Bardenas Reales, Monegros or Tabernas.)
 In a further subversion, Lunlun had to disguise herself as a bullfighter to save herself and her companions from a bull, instead of meeting/befriending/helping a matador.